FelipeFama/currency-converter/README.md

-# Conversor de moedas com javascript puro
+# Currency converter with pure javascript

 ![conversor-de-moedas](https://user-images.githubusercontent.com/91050670/189984705-5aee7ffb-3b21-4246-9158-d9118ea9be0b.png)

-# Descrição
+# Description

-<p>Projeto onde foi trabalhado operações assíncronas, consumo de API e o uso de um framework para ajustar o posicionamento dos itens na aplicação.</p>
+<p>Project where asynchronous operations, API consumption and the use of a framework to adjust the positioning of items in the application were worked on.</p>

-## Tecnologias Utilizadas
+## Technologies Used

 <div style="display: flex" >